rackerlabs/technical-blog/_posts/2020-01-31-to-protect-or-not-to-protect.md

 These attacks create conditions in which the system denies legitimate users access to resources, both yours and your customers'.
 The bad actors are not trying to break into a protected environment to steal or destroy your data.
-They just want to disrupt services and cause as much chaos for the legitimate uses of the resources as possible by generating a massive number of phony requests from a large number of computers worldwide that flood a target server.
+They want to disrupt services and cause as much chaos for the legitimate uses of the resources as possible by generating a massive number of phony requests from a large number of computers worldwide that flood a target server.
 As a result, the target server spends all its resources serving requests and becomes virtually